Recursive-citeproc

 LaTeX’s bibliography engines (natbib, biblatex) handle self-citations of both kinds.

-Pandoc and Quarto can use those engines but for PDF output only.
+Pandoc and Quarto can use those engines but only for PDF output.
 They come instead with their own engine, Citeproc, which conveniently uses citation styles files and covers all output formats.

 However, Citeproc only handles crossref self-citations.
 It fails to process citation commands in bibliographies.